Butlers Pantry Ideas: 10 Ways to Add French Style to the Butler’s Pantry

 The list that follows includes all of these characteristics comfortably mixed in the very small space.

-2. Crystal wine goblets – one of the key elements used liberally in my home, crystal affords the opportunity to bounce light in a space.
-The glints are particularly lovely off the cut crystal pattern in these goblets.
-I’ve also tucked a decanter behind the stemware on the tray.
+2. Crystal wine goblets – One of the key elements used liberally in my home, crystal affords the opportunity to bounce light around a space.
+The glints are exceptionally lovely off the cut crystal pattern in these goblets.
+I’ve also tucked a decanter behind the stemware on the drink tray.

-3. Embroidered white linen – another go-to element present in most of my rooms, white embroidered linen lends a softness and purity to the arrangement.
-Here I used a napkin, but often it’s a tea towel, a pillow or even a coaster.
+3. White linen – Another go-to element present in most of my rooms, white linen lends a softness and purity to any vignette or arrangement.
+Here I used a stamped french tea towel, but often it’s an embroidered napkin, a pillow or even a coaster.
+I love the balance a soft textile lends to the harder pieces around it.

-4. Vintage floral china and fresh flowers – florals are a great way to add touches of color and here I’ve incorporated both fresh ranunculus and a vintage patterned creamer.
-Pieces from my china collection pop up all over my home.
+4. White ironstone and fresh flowers – Florals are a great way to add touches of color and gentility and here I’ve incorporated both fresh roses in an antique blush and a vintage white pitcher embossed with lily-of-the-valley stems.
+Pieces from my ironstone collection pop up all over my home.

-8. Antique chippy candlestick – I probably should have named my blog ‘bling and patina’ and right on cue, next to the blingy pair of candle holders is my chippy-paint church candlestick.
+8. Antique chippy candlestick – I probably should have named my blog ‘bling and patina’ and right on cue, next to the blingy pair of candle holders is my chippy-paint altar candlestick (found in an antique shop in Florence).
 The notion of contrasts helps underscore the effect of one element when balanced against another.

-The elements are using sparingly here, as the space is rather tiny.
-Yet they show how easy it is to bring character to a space by selecting your decorative items carefully.
+These enchanting French elements are using sparingly here, as the space is rather tiny.
+Yet they show how easy it is to bring character to a room by selecting your decorative items carefully.

 How fun it is to have a little serving nook in my home, even if it isn’t a hidden passageway!